Jesse Tyler Ferguson

 Jesse Tyler Ferguson (born October 22, 1975) is an American actor.
 From 2009 to 2020, he portrayed Mitchell Pritchett on the sitcom Modern Family, for which he earned five consecutive nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
 He is also known for his theatrical work, winning a Tony Award in 2022 for Best Featured Actor in a Play for Take Me Out, and originating the role of Leaf Coneybear in the original Broadway cast of The 25th Annual Putnam County Spelling Bee in 2006.

 Ferguson made his Broadway debut in On the Town (1998), He has appeared in numerous productions of Shakespeare in the Park, acting in A Midsummer Night's Dream (2007), A Winter's Tale (2010), The Merchant of Venice (2010), The Tempest (2015), and Twelfth Night; or What You Will (2025).
 In 2016, he starred on Broadway in Fully Committed, for which he won the Drama Desk Award for Outstanding Solo Performance.

 Early life

 Jesse Tyler Ferguson was born in Missoula, Montana, to Anne Ferguson (née Doyle; 1948–2024) and Robert "Bob" Ferguson (born 1946).
 He was named after his paternal grandmother, Jessie Uppercue Ferguson, to whom he was very close growing up.
 He was also named after his paternal great-grandfather, Jesse.
 He has a brother, Benjamin Ferguson, and a sister, Kelly Ferguson.

 His family moved to Albuquerque, New Mexico, where he was raised.
 At age eight, Ferguson decided to become an actor, and joined the Albuquerque Children's Theater, where he was a member for six years.
-While attending St. Pius X High School, Ferguson acted in the plays Bye Bye Birdie and Li'l Abner.
+While attending St. Pius X High School, Ferguson acted in the musicals Bye Bye Birdie and Li'l Abner.
 He participated on the speech and debate team and graduated in 1994.
 He worked as a dancer/singer at Cliff's Amusement Park.
 Ferguson was 18 years old when his parents divorced.
 After high school, Ferguson attended The American Musical and Dramatic Academy (AMDA) in New York City.